Note: This page is intended to contain a complete list of all

 Note that snow accumulation has a large effect on grounded ice mass, which in turn affects sea-level.

-from under 268 feet(!) of accumulated ice, 50 years after she landed on the Greenland ice sheet.
+from under 268 feet(!) of accumulated snow and ice (mostly ice), 50 years after she landed on the Greenland ice sheet.

 - Sea Ice / Turbulence Feedback.
 Decreased polar ice cover increases water turbulence,